 Making your bedroom comfortable and homely is one of the most important parts of the ‘big move’, so I’d definitely recommend a tonne of fairy lights, photographs, and trinkets, as well as the essentials:

 - Doorstop – a lot of uni halls have heavy doors which shut automatically, so a lot of people tend to wedge theirs open so housemates know they’re home.
 Because of this, door stops are always sold out in university towns for the first few weeks of term, so stock up on yours before you go!
-This is a good heavy duty one.

 - First aid kit – this is pretty important, for obvious reasons, but also keep in mind that you will get Freshers’ Flu, and you’ll need all the cold remedies you can find.
-This is the first aid kit I have, here, Check out my tips for keeping yourself healthy here.

 - Hangers.
 Get a bulk pack, you’ll need them, but try and get them closer to your halls rather than bringing some from home.
 They’re bulky!